Ordinal number: Von Neumann definition of ordinals

-An ordinal is finite if and only if the opposite order is also well-ordered, which is the case if and only if each of its non-empty subsets has a maximum.
+An ordinal is finite if and only if the opposite order is also well-ordered, which is the case if and only if each of its non-empty subsets has a greatest element.

 Other definitions

 There are other modern formulations of the definition of ordinal.
 For example, assuming the axiom of regularity, the following are equivalent for a set x: